The quality of goods and services that UNICEF procures for children is key to delivering results for every child.

 If a delivery is made directly from a supplier to the destination, rather than to UNICEF warehouses, UNICEF contracts third-party agents who conduct inspections on our behalf at the supplier’s premises as soon as a shipment is ready.

-Collaborating with the World Health Organisation (WHO)
+Collaborating with the World Health Organization (WHO)

 The WHO is an important partner in setting safety standards and guidelines for sensitive health products like medicines and nutrition products.
 It also pre-qualifies and regularly inspects vaccine manufacturers that supply vaccines to UNICEF.
 Find out more about regulating and controlling vaccine quality.